Nelson robbery: The robbery

 On 18 October 1851, the Nelson arrived at Melbourne under the command of Captain Walter Wright.
-Having left London within days of the discovery of gold in Victoria, her master was unaware of the situation in port and over the following days most of the crew jumped ship.
+Having left London within days of the discovery of gold in Victoria, her master was unaware of the situation in port and over the days after arrival most of the crew jumped ship.
 The Nelson was, nevertheless, towed to Geelong, loaded a cargo of wool and gold consigned by local merchants, and returned to Melbourne to find more crew.

 Captain Wright was staying in town, leaving the Nelson in charge of the First and Second Mates and three other crew, when a party of robbers estimated to number between ten and over twenty boarded the ship from two stolen boats, bailed up all on board, and forced their way into the lazarette containing the gold.
 One shot was fired during the outrage, slightly injuring the First Mate Henry Draper.
 The robbers then reboarded their boats and slipped off into the darkness.
 It was later discovered that they had landed on St Kilda beach and divided the gold amongst themselves before dispersing.